autonomys/aes-benchmarks/readme.md

 ##  AES Speed Benchmarks

-* Compare Purism laptop (AES-NI) to Dell laptop (VAES-NI)
-* Iteratively progress through different variants of AES
-* For each mode compare both AES-128 and AES-256
-* Test both CTR and CBC mode to see how many registers are used
-* Add all results to google sheets tracker
-* Need to setup debugger so that you can inspect the memory (if not expected)
+A collection of scripts, libraries, and notes on the performance across different AES / AES-NI / VAES implementations for different platforms, in order to correctly model the degree and speed of parallelism that an attacker can obtain for a given system.

 1. OpenSSL

 This test the standards implementation of AES using OpenSSL, which will use AES-NI by default.
 This will be limited to 16x XMM registers at 16 bytes each, though only one register will used in CBC mode.
 AES-NI can be manually disabled to see the pure software speed.

 ```
   # AES-128-CBC with AES-NI disabled
   OPENSSL_ia32cap="~0x200000200000000" openssl speed -elapsed -evp aes-128-cbc

   # AES-128-CBC with AES-NI enabled
   openssl speed -elapsed -evp aes-128-cbc

   # AES-256-CBC with AES-NI disabled
   OPENSSL_ia32cap="~0x200000200000000" openssl speed -elapsed -evp aes-256-cbc

   # AES-256-CBC with AES-NI enabled
   openssl speed -elapsed -evp aes-256-cbc
 ```

 2. Rust AES crate at 1x and 8x blocks